-Lymphocytic interstitial pneumonitis (LIP) is a benign lymphoproliferative disorder characterised by lymphocyte predominant infiltration of the lungs 1,5.
+Lymphocytic interstitial pneumonitis is a benign lymphoproliferative disorder characterized by lymphocyte predominant infiltration of the lungs.
 It is classified as a subtype of interstitial lung disease.
-It also falls under the umbrella of non lymphomatous pulmonary lymphoid disorders 7.
+It also falls under the umbrella of non-lymphomatous pulmonary lymphoid disorders.

-- Sjogren syndrome: can occur in up to 25% of those with LIP 6
+- can occur in up to 25% of those with lymphocytic interstitial pneumonitis 6

 - rheumatoid arthritis

-The following features may be seen with LIP on HRCT, but the findings are not exclusive to its diagnosis.
+The following features may be seen with lymphocytic interstitial pneumonitis on HRCT, but the findings are not exclusive to its diagnosis: